nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

-AB3 My Guest data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+AB3 My Guest data is saved automatically as a JSON file `[JAR file location]/data/ab3myguest.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AB3 My Guest will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If your changes to the data file makes its format invalid, AB3 My Guest will discard all data and start with an empty data file during the next run.
+Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the AB3 My Guest application to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>